MSLNZ/msl-qt/docs/index.rst

 MSL-Qt
 ======

-This package provides custom Qt_ components that can be used for the user interface.
+This package provides custom Qt_ components that can be used for the graphical user interface.

 .. _Qt: https://www.qt.io/